SEMINARS SPECIFIC TO EARLY YEARS’ EDUCATORS:

 More children than ever are arriving in our schools with one or more developmental delays and this creates a gap that is almost impossible to overcome throughout the school journey.
 Maggie explores the role of healthy parenting and quality early years’ education with a back-to-basics, common-sense guide to what is essential for babies, toddlers and young children and which allows children to be able to thrive and be ready for school and life.
 The motif of Aunty Wilma the wallaby is Maggie’s guide for those who care for children – she promotes being a positive parent advocate and supportive guide to enable healthy partnerships with ECE services.
 (NQS- Outcomes 1, 2, 3,4,5)

-This is an important topic as 99% of ECECs are women and so building greater understanding, compassion and empathy for our boys is essential if we are to help them thrive.
-A former teacher and counsellor, Maggie, who has four adult sons, draws on current research, common-sense wisdom and her own experience to discuss what boys need at in early years education and care settings to thrive.
-In this presentation, Maggie will help you appreciate the key differences in boys’ development and behaviour and address our main worries about the sad/angry boys we meet in early childhood education and care.
-Maggie outlines the keys to improving communication with boys, examining expectations and helping boys experience external forms of success so they can shine.
+This is an important topic as 99% of ECECs are women and so building a greater understanding, compassion and empathy for our boys is essential if we are to help them thrive.
+Following the success of her bestselling Mothering our Boys book, Maggie wants to bring the latest research about boys’ development and behaviour and address the main worries educators have about boys.
+Maggie will outline the keys to improving communication with boys, examining expectations and helping boys overcome common vulnerabilities.
 (NQS- Outcomes 1, 2, 3,4,5)